Manoj945-gif/git-demo/README.md

 # git-demo
-first use of git hub
+first use of Git hub